- Who Has It?

 The worry with the golden blood group is that the donations of Rh null are incredibly scarce and difficult to obtain.
 An Rh null person has to rely on the cooperation of a small network of regular Rh null donors around the world if they need the blood.
-Throughout the world, there are only nine active donors for this blood group.
-This makes it the world’s most precious blood type, hence the name golden blood.
+Across the globe, there are only nine active donors for this blood group.
+This makes it the world’s most precious blood type, hence the name "golden" blood.

-The golden blood group seems to be a result of genetic mutation (spontaneous change in the gene).
+The golden blood group seems to be a result of genetic mutation (spontaneous change in a gene).
 It is commonly seen with mutations in the RHAG gene, which codes the Rh-associated glycoprotein.
 This protein is required for directing the Rh antigens to the RBC membrane.

 RHAG mutation is often associated with a disease called hereditary stomatocytosis.
 These individuals can have long-term, mild, hemolytic anemia and increased RBC breakdown.
 The Rh-null phenotype can also be seen in the case of certain anemias a person may be born with.

 The following conditions may put you at a higher risk of golden blood group:

 Yes, golden blood can be donated.
 Because of the absence of antigens on RBCs, a person with Rh null blood is considered to be a universal donor, and this blood can be donated to anyone with rare blood types within the Rh systems.

 This blood is excellent for transfusion because it lacks common antigens, and it can be accepted by anyone who needs a transfusion without the risk of a blood transfusion reaction.
 However, due to its rarity, it gets extremely difficult to find this type.

 Conversely, Rh null is usually not so good for the people who have it.
 If they ever require a blood transfusion, receiving any blood that does have the Rh antigen may inevitably cause a transfusion reaction.